cp3402-students/cp3402-2021-site-cp3402-2021-team14/theme.md

   - Click the pencil to display code and edit

 #### Program Page Features
+- Interactive elements are underlined and react on hover.
+This is for clarity as this page may feature a lot of text.

 ##### Program Page Sidebar
 - The program page features a custom sidebar so that it may work separately from the default sidebar if implemented.